akrzemi1/__sandbox__/string_view_ctor.md

 assert (v.size() == 0);
 ```

-The value created by default constructor is probably not that relevant.
-This is becauese the default constructed object of this type will likely be overwritten with another value before it is read.
+`string_view` also provides the default constructor.
+For a number of reasons this constructor should not belong to the
+interface of `string_view`: it does not create an object that refers to an existing string.
+What would be the point of declaring a function that requires a string as argument and then calling it with no string?
+It would still be auseful type without the default constructor.
+But `string_view` can be used in contexts other than function arguments, and some contexts require a two-phase initialization (first default-construct, next assign the proper value), such as `map[key] = val` in STL `map`s.
+In those cases the value set by the default constructor is irrelevant as long as it can be safely overwritten, because no-one will read it before it is set again in the second phase of the initialization.
 So, some valid value just has to be chosen, and "all zeros" makes sense -- this is the only valid (0-size) range that can be constructed without an address to any particular object.

 The converting constructor taking `const char*` has a purpose: provide the *C interface for strings*.
 After all, `string_view` was created to provide one interface replacing both C++-style `std::string`s and C-style `const char*`.
 The C interface for strings is not only the type `const char*` but also the semantics, which are:
 - UB if pointer is not null,